violetameg/Arduino-Ball-Balancing/README.md

 5. Upload 'final-code.ino' for the full balancing system.

 ---
-*Developed by part of a group project for "Introduction to ECE science" subject.*
+*Developed as part of a group project for "Introduction to ECE science" subject.*